Sebaristoteles/otree_in_one_docker/README.md

 # assuming you are in the mother-folder of your new oTree-app folder
 docker cp otree otree:/home
 ```
-after that you have to reset the database again and start the prodserver as explained in "start oTree in docker container"
+after that you have to reset the database again and start the prodserver.